SocialHackersClass9/D4DApp/README.md

 ### Install packages

-Run `npm install` to install neccessary packages:
+Go to the backend directory via `cd backend` and run `npm install` to install neccessary packages:

 * body-parser
 * cors